franzbaribar/franzbaribar/README.md

 # Hey there, I'm Jaylord Franz P. Baribar! 👋

-🎓 I.T. grad from the Technological University of the Philippines who loves turning milkshake into code ☕
+🎓 Fourth-year I.T. student from the Technological University of the Philippines who loves turning milkshake into code ☕

 💻 I build things for the web platforms